MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 For more information, see [Create a bot with Azure Bot Service](./abs-quickstart.md).

-## Create the Azure AD OAuth application
+## Create the Azure AD identity provider application

-You need an Azure AD application that your bot can use to connect to the Microsoft Graph API.
+This section shows how to create an Azure AD identity provider  application that uses OAuth to authenticate the bot.

 For this bot you can use Azure AD v1 or v2 endpoints.
 For information about the differences between the v1 and v2 endpoints, see the [v1-v2 comparison](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-compare) and the [Azure AD v2.0 endpoint overview](https://docs.microsoft.com/azure/active-directory/develop/active-directory-appmodel-v2-overview).